cloud-bulldozer/benchmark-operator/CONTRIBUTE.md

    -OR-
 $ git rebase -i <commit_id_of_first_change_commit>
 ```

-In the interactive rebase screen, set the first commit to `pick` and all others to `squash` (or whatever else you may need to do; RTFM).
+In the interactive rebase screen, set the first commit to `pick` and all others to `squash` (or whatever else you may need to do).

 Push your rebased commits (you may need to force), then issue your PR.